 If it hasn’t happened already, the current environment should accelerate e-commerce initiatives for manufacturers.
 Executives who have been slow to embrace digital transformation are quickly recognizing e-commerce as the shape of the future.

 Unfortunately, many manufacturers are married to legacy technology which can’t deliver the customer experience B2B buyers demand.
 Creating and distributing high-quality product information is essential to succeed in digital commerce.
 With legacy systems, the process is time-consuming and error-prone, often involving spreadsheets, emails to channel partners, and a heavy dose of IT support.

-The key is finding future-proof, agile PIM technology that facilitates efficient product content management and evolves with the changing needs of your business, distribution channels, and customers.
+The key is finding future-proof, agile PIM technology for B2B that facilitates efficient product content management and evolves with the changing needs of your business, distribution channels, and customers.

 Manufacturers that succeed going forward are those who simplify the buying journey for today’s digital B2B buyers.
 The complexity these buyers experience during the buying journey is rarely product-related.
 It is most often a lack of consistent, high-quality, cross-channel product information that helps them make purchases with confidence.

 B2B buyers prioritize relationships with suppliers who give them the right information at the right time on the digital channels they prefer.
 Manufacturers who get ahead of the curve and create a connected customer experience between content, product, purchase, and fulfillment are poised to capture the B2B e-commerce boom and endure for the long haul.